drakkan/sftpgo/docs/check-password-hook.md

 - `ip`
 - `protocol`, possible values are `SSH`, `FTP`, `DAV`

-If authentication succeed the HTTP response code must be 200 and the response body must contain the expected JSON serialized response described above.
+If authentication succeeds the HTTP response code must be 200 and the response body must contain the expected JSON serialized response described above.

 The program hook must finish within 30 seconds, the HTTP hook timeout will use the global configuration for HTTP clients.